At a glance

 There is no treatment that can clear up seborrheic dermatitis for good.

 Although seborrheic dermatitis is harmless, it can still be distressing for teenagers and adults: The scaly patches of skin often occur on the face, making them visible to others.
-They can also remain for your entire life.
-If you feel very bad about your skin, you can talk with a doctor about ways of finding a better way to cope with the condition, like using behavioral therapy.
+And they may never go away again.
+If you feel very bad about your skin, you can talk with a doctor about finding a way to better cope with the condition, for instance with the help of behavioral therapy.

-You should avoid always covering up the inflamed patches of skin with heavy make-up because this clogs the pores in the skin.
-But putting on light make-up now and then isn't a problem.
+You should avoid always covering up the inflamed patches of skin with a heavy foundation or concealer because that clogs the pores in the skin.
+But it's okay to use a light foundation every now and then.
 Mild, non-oily skin care products are well suited for skin care.

-It’s not necessary to use special sun protection for seborrheic dermatitis.
-It’s enough to use appropriate protection from UV rays based on your skin type.
-Giving the skin sunlight and fresh air, for example by going to the beach, may instead even reduce the symptoms.
-Protective lotions with a low oil content are then more suitable than very greasy sun lotions.
+You don't need to use special sun protection for seborrheic dermatitis.
+Exposing the skin to sunlight and fresh air, for example by going to the beach, may even reduce the symptoms.
+It’s enough to use an appropriate sunscreen strength for your skin type.
+Less oily sun lotions are more suitable than very oily lotions.

 Kastarinen H, Oksanen T, Okokon EO, Kiviniemi VV, Airola K, Jyrkkä J et al. Topical anti-inflammatory agents for seborrhoeic dermatitis of the face or scalp.
 Cochrane Database Syst Rev 2014; (5): CD009446.